The Theracharts Standard.

 What if I sign and then realize I can't honor it?

-who care about the work.
+Sign the pledge.
+Be findable to clients who care about the work.

 Sign in 5 minutes.
 Withdraw in 1 click.
 Free Theracharts account included.